spatstat/SSAI2017/docs/solutions/solution05.md

     plot(spruces, markscale = 10)
     ```

-        ## Warning: Interpretation of arguments maxsize and markscale has changed (in
-        ## spatstat version 1.37-0 and later).
-Size of a circle is now measured by its
-        ## diameter.

     ![](solution05_files/figure-markdown_github/unnamed-chunk-4-1.png)

 4.  use `Smooth` (notice the upper case S) to compute and plot a pixel image of the local average tree diameter;